The Parties Involved

 Step 1: The customer purchases an item with a credit card.

 Step 2: The credit card is swiped through a processing terminal and that terminal recognizes the card and contacts the issuing bank to request approval.

 Step 3: The card is authorized or declined.

 Step 4: The processor deposits the funds into the merchant's bank account.*

 Step 6: At the end of the month, the statement is sent to the merchant that details the interchange for all transactions that month – which is the fee set by card association and paid to the issuing banks to cover the cost of their card programs.

 Now that we have a pretty good understanding of the parties involved and how they all work together, we can take a look at what types of fees can be associated with a transaction.
-These vary based on your merchant services provider, so pay attention to your monthly bill to ensure you aren’t overpaying for your processing.
+These vary based on your merchant services provider, so if you do not have a Fattmerchant account already, pay attention to your monthly bill to ensure you aren’t overpaying for your processing.

 These are fees that are associated with each transaction you run at your business.
 They can be broken down into interchange, assessments, and an authorization fee.
 These are the only mandatory fees associated with credit card processing since they are set by the card brands.
 You are essentially paying Visa, Mastercard, Amex, and Discover for the ability to accept their cards.

 Interchange rates vary and are primarily based on the type of card you are running.
 The more expensive it is for the credit card company to maintain the card – rewards, cash back, perks – the more expensive the interchange.
 This means that debit cards are typically the lowest and business credit cards are typically the most expensive.

-On top of interchange, a lot of providers like to make an extra profit by charging merchants fees for anything under the sun.
+On top of interchange, a lot of providers like to make extra profit by charging merchants fees for everything under the sun.
 These are typically seen on your monthly statement, time and again, and are never actually required in order to accept card payments.